tanvincible/dodo/docs/src/getting-started/overview.md

   - Support for AI plugin discovery and updates
   - Toolchain-specific extensions (e.g., Bazel, Nix, custom GitLab runners)

-`raphus.io` ensures that Dodo can stay modular, adaptable, and open to a wide range of automation setups—from basic GitHub Actions to advanced, custom pipelines and local model integrations.
+`raphus.io` ensures that Dodo can stay modular, adaptable, and open to a wide range of automation setups—from basic GitHub Actions to advanced, custom pipelines and local/cloud model integrations.

 ## 3. **Test Repositories (dodo-tests & raphus-tests)**
 - **Purpose:**